adunning/adunning.github.io/_posts/2018-04-24-getting started-editing-tei-xml.md

 1. Download [Atom](https://atom.io) and run the installer.
 For more detailed instructions, see [Installing Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/).
 2. Download [Java](https://java.com/download/) and run the installer.
 If you see any offers to install extra, unrelated software, be sure to decline these.
 3. To install XML validation support:
-     a) Open Atom.
+    1. Open Atom.
-     b) Type Control + Shift + P to open the Command Palette (which lets you run any Atom command, and you'll be using it frequently).
+    2. Type Control + Shift + P to open the Command Palette (which lets you run any Atom command, and you’ll be using it frequently).
-     c) Search for 'Install Packages and Themes' and select it.
+    3. Search for ‘Install Packages and Themes’ and select it.
-     d) In the 'Install Packages' window, search for 'linter-autocomplete-jing' and click the Install button.
+    4. In the ‘Install Packages’ window, search for ‘linter-autocomplete-jing’ and click the Install button.
 If it asks to install extra dependencies, allow it to do so.

 # Get started with Atom